 Most electric models also only allow you to sharpen at one angle.
 This is also a huge disadvantage.
 The blade angle and hardness are two core design components of any knife and shouldn’t be changed.

 Because the Apex system is manual it does not generate heat.
 And it is infinitely adjustable in terms of sharpening angle.
-This means it can be used on practically any knife at any angle.
+This means it can be used on anything in your kitchen knife set.

 The manufacturing quality is top notch.
 The sharpening stones glide smoothly along the length of the blade ensuring a consistent bevel.